Zapier is a third-party service that sends the information about actions made in Productive to other apps you are using.

 After you've created the integration, select the type of event that will trigger creating a Zap.
 Here, we'll use it to create an invoice.

 Zapier will now ask you to confirm which account in Productive you'll use in this integration.
 Click on Continue, and a new menu will appear, asking you to test the integration.
-Click on Test & Review if you're checking the integration for the first time.
+Click on Test integration if you're checking the integration for the first time.
 Using this, you'll be able to tell if all the data has been copied correctly.

 When you've generated an invoice, go back to Zapier.
 You should see the invoice already there.